Soulnature/BrainAgepredict/README.md

 ### Analysis
 - PRS.R. the PGS analysis of different phenotypes, and association with BAG
 - MR_plot.R, the plot for the MR result
-- Expression_analysis.R.
-The expression analysis of BAG-related gene
+- Expression_analysis.R, the expression analysis of BAG-related gene
 - AD_methylation.R, the process of methylation data on ADNI
-- TRN_bag.R. the associated analysis of BAG-related gene and MAG-related gene in brain TRN.
+- TRN_bag.R, the associated analysis of BAG-related gene and MAG-related gene in brain TRN.
-- TRN_aging.R. the association between BAG and aging-related pathway
+- TRN_aging.R, the association between BAG and aging-related pathway
-- Disorder_common.R.  the pleiotropy of BAG-related gene in diverse brain disorders
+- Disorder_common.R,  the pleiotropy of BAG-related gene in diverse brain disorders
-- PPI.R. the PPI analysis of BAG-related gene
+- PPI.R, the PPI analysis of BAG-related gene
-- cell_type.R the code for cell type analysis
+- cell_type.R, the code for cell type analysis

 ## Contact information
 if you have any questions about this code, please contact the author (18210850006@fudan.edu.cn)